 Originally used as a water supply for steam engines on the Rock Island Railroad, Rocky Pond was later deeded to the City of Belleville for recreational use.
 Rocky Pond and the surrounding land covers 48 acres.
 The citizens of Belleville have been using the pond for years as a means for fishing, boating and other leisure.

 Over the past five years, Rocky Pond has been stocked with blue gill, channel cat and bass.
 In the past, Rock Pond has been stocked with trout through grant funds from the Kansas Department of Wildlife and Parks.
 Since Rocky Pond is stocked by the State of Kansas, a fishing license is required and normal fishing laws apply.
 If fishing for trout, a trout stamp must also be obtained.

-RV hookups are available at Rocky Pond for $20 per night.
+The City has a total of 15 RV spots available at Rocky Pond.
+RV hookups are available at Rocky Pond for $20 per night, $125 per week or $500 per month.
 Water, electric and sewer connections are accessible at each spot.
 Only 50 amp hookups are available.
 A sewer dump is located by the Rest Rooms.
 Camping in tents and use of the shelters and picnic areas are free, on a first come first serve basis.
 No reservations are taken for camping spots.
 For more information, contact the City Office.

 Canoes, row boats and other small water craft are allowed on Rocky Pond, but no gas engines, only electric.